JaviARo/UniGo/README.md

 ![14](https://user-images.githubusercontent.com/95490801/220698804-8f26a966-9eab-4eb4-ade8-1edfed1a5a95.png)
 ![15](https://user-images.githubusercontent.com/95490801/220698823-8d36005e-75fd-4c2c-afc2-3d6e4bca9a15.png)
 ![19](https://user-images.githubusercontent.com/95490801/220698834-ef5ecd62-81d3-4b5a-95d9-f9d83c5edb75.png)

+### How can I get more help?
+To get more help you can access to the help system clicking the top left button as was mentioned before.

 ## User help inside the application
 To access the user help system in the app you should press the top left button when you log in.
 And then you have access to help, with index, context and a search bar